cstone1492/python-tutorial/README.md

 # python-tutorial
 tutorial for data analysis using python and pandas

+-clone this repo to your local environment with: `git clone https://github.com/cstone1492/python-tutorial`

-for installation instruction follow guide python-install
+-for installation instructions follow guide python-install

-for introduction to pandas follow pandas-tutorial
+-for introduction to pandas follow pandas-tutorial

-example pandas code in python-demo.ipynb
+-example pandas code in python-demo.ipynb